frdedynamics/robotics-lab-documentation/source/texts/ele306-syllabus.rst

 - **Lab 4:** :ref:`Getting-Started-with-Turtlebots` - Turtlebot simulations
 - File system in ROS and where to locate ROS packages: :ref:`File-System-in-ROS`
 - Hands-on activities in ROS: :ref:`First-Package-Nodes-Launchers-Parameters`
-- Simulation in ROS: :ref:`Gazebo-Tutorial`
+- Simulation and Visualization Robots in ROS: :ref:`URDF_Gazebo_RViz`
-- Visualization and robot modelling: :ref:`URDF-Tutorial`
 - **Lab 5**: :ref:`Apply-on-Real-Turtlebot` - Turtlebot in real world
 - TODO: Controlling the OM